-In the event of a dispute between CA belonging to the Company and eCA, the dispute shall be jointly resolved between the Company's organization and management system and higher level competent authorities.
-If there is a dispute between the Cross-Certified CA not established by the Company and eCA, a consensus shall first be reached through negotiation.
+In the event of a dispute between CA belonging to CHT and eCA, the dispute shall be jointly resolved between CHT's organization and management system and higher level competent authorities.
+If there is a dispute between the Cross-Certified CA not established by CHT and eCA, a consensus shall first be reached through negotiation.
 If negotiation fails, the parties shall handle the dispute according to the dispute resolution procedures provided in the contract.
 In the event of litigation, the Taiwan Taichung District Court shall be the court of first instance.